diogodadalt/alonzo/README.md

 ## Overview

-Alonzo.js is intended to provide functional features.
-It was created initially to exercise the functional paradigm concepts and for my personal use.
+Alonzo.js is intended to provide functional features to Javacript.
+It was created initially to exercise the functional paradigm concepts along with Ecmacript 6 and for my personal use.
 But feel free to give it a try.

 ## Examples